 Now I hope to hear both Donald and you will learn to read and write fast so that you can, both of you, send me a long letter by and by.

 Be good children, be willing to do whatever you are bid, do not go to bed before you say your prayers, and Pa will also pray God bless and keep you.
-Give Harry a kiss (
+Give Harry a kiss (Henry was 2 years old) and tell him it is from Pa.

 Your Father,